 Jay vaguely knew Virgil Jango Skyy was speaking, but he couldn’t discern any words.
-Perhaps the old monk was chanting in Sheridanian.
+Maybe the old monk was chanting Sheridanian.

 Jay still felt the centipede crawling through his intestines.
 As he convulsed on the rug, his view alternated between traditional reality and strange visions, but he couldn’t tell which was which.
 Sometimes he saw Jango and the bush of centipedes disguised as Virgil Blue.
 Sometimes he saw swirling cosmos.
 Which could be called ordinary?
 The swirling cosmos seemed alien, but it connected Jay seamlessly to human history and the universe.